The Feast of San Buenaventura (Pista ni Apung Tura or Pista Ng Mga Bata)

 In Nueva Ecija, when I was just a small child, we used to celebrate the Feast of San Buenaventura every July 15.
-As early as 8 years old, I remember my mother cooking biko (sweet rice cake made of sticky rice, brown sugar, and coconut milk) because apparently, the feast of San Buenaventura is also commemorated as “Pista Ng Mga Bata” in my hometown of San Antonio in Nueva Ecija.
+As early as 8 years old, I remember my mother cooking biko (sweet rice cake made of sticky rice, brown sugar, and coconut milk) because apparently, the feast of San Buenaventura is also commemorated by some families as “Pista Ng Mga Bata” in my hometown of San Antonio in Nueva Ecija.
 It’s a thanksgiving celebration in honor of San Buenaventura for keeping children safe and healthy.
 I think we observed this tradition in our house until my first year in high school.
 After that, since I was a teenager already, we stopped cooking biko at home, but we would receive rice cakes and other sweets from my titas, who had small children.

 I completely forgot about it over the years until I had kids of my own.
 Our yaya, who was also from my hometown, insisted that we cook ginataang bilo-bilo at home about five years ago to celebrate the feast of “Apung Tura” and as a thanksgiving for our kids’ health.